Officials shaping plans to demolish still standing structure at Surfside collapse site, mayor says - KTVZ

 Almost 1,400 tons of building material has been removed from the site, Gov. Ron DeSantis said Thursday.

-The search, in the dangerous and unstable rubble, is challenging, Cominsky told reporters Wednesday, but officials are bringing in more resources to ensure that the work gets done and responders can get rest.

-Seventy members of Pennsylvania-Task Force 1 were leaving to assist with search and rescue efforts, Pennsylvania Gov. Tom Wolf said in a tweet Wednesday.
-The team will be joined by task forces from New Jersey, Ohio and Indiana.

-Meanwhile, a new obstacle looms as Tropical Storm Elsa is forming in the Atlantic, with Surfside in its extended forecast cone.
+Meanwhile, a new obstacle looms as Tropical Storm Elsa has formed in the Atlantic, with Surfside in its extended forecast cone.
 Division Director for Office of Emergency Management Charles Cirillo said the county faces the risk of heavy rainfall and strong winds from Elsa from Sunday night into Monday morning.

 Stories emerge of precious moments to escape